Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 		Add the get and set method for the changed protected variable.
 ```

-## Enable Numa binding for DCPMM in Spark
+## Enable NUMA binding for DCPMM in Spark

-#### Rebuild Spark packages with Numa binding patch
+#### Rebuild Spark packages with NUMA binding patch

-When using DCPMM as a cache medium, if you want to obtain optimum performance, you need to apply the [Numa](https://www.kernel.org/doc/html/v4.18/vm/numa.html) binding patch [Spark.2.4.4.numa.patch](./Spark.2.4.4.numa.patch) to Spark source code.
+When using DCPMM as a cache medium, if you want to obtain optimum performance, you need to apply the [NUMA](https://www.kernel.org/doc/html/v4.18/vm/numa.html) binding patch [Spark.2.4.4.numa.patch](./Spark.2.4.4.numa.patch) to Spark source code.

 1. Download src for [Spark-2.4.4](https://archive.apache.org/dist/spark/spark-2.4.4/spark-2.4.4.tgz) and clone the src from github.